haxtheweb/edtechjoker/draft-outline.md

 - I want you to use the API response and the `properties()` method to capture and store the `long` and `lat` of where the user is based on IP
 - Then, I want you to use this data in the `render()` method to show a google map that focuses on this location.
 I've put a starting iframe embed code that focuses on a specific long / lat for starters
 - This helps demonstrate API data passed to API data (microservices, each small and dumb) and interfacing with class HTML to solve a problem
+- add comments to anything you don't understand / are educated guesses

 ### Option 3 - "API Developer"
 We're going to be building a data model so that we can "mock" data as to when your classes are.